jovita23/autodata/README.md

 ### Sequential execution

-Unlike the reference repo's nested `ThreadPoolExecutor` concurrency, the runs sequentially.
+Unlike the reference repo's nested `ThreadPoolExecutor` concurrency, the PoC runs sequentially.
 This is intentional: both HuggingFace models share GPU with Ollama, and concurrent inference could cause OOM.
 For throughput, enable `--device cpu` for the HuggingFace models and run Ollama with GPU.